Overview

 four options regarding an existing retirement plan (and may engage in a combination of

-over the assets to the new employer’s plan, if one is available and rollovers are permitted,
+the assets to the new employer’s plan, if one is available and rollovers are permitted, (iii)

-(iii) roll over to an Individual Retirement Account (“IRA”), or (iv) cash out the account
+roll over to an Individual Retirement Account (“IRA”), or (iv) cash out the account value

 5

-value (which could, depending upon the client’s age, result in adverse tax consequences).
+(which could, depending upon the client’s age, result in adverse tax consequences).
+The

-The Registrant does not generally provide recommendations on rollovers to clients.
+Registrant does not generally provide recommendations on rollovers to clients.
+Instead,

-Instead, upon request, the Registrant may provide educational materials to the client for
+upon request, the Registrant may provide educational materials to the client for the client’s

-the client’s consideration as the client determines whether a rollover is appropriate for
+consideration as the client determines whether a rollover is appropriate for their individual

 Unaffiliated Private Investment Funds.
 Registrant also provides investment advice